Shaddyjr/dob_complaints/README.md

 We then took basic preliminary steps to explore the data, such as looking for trends within the features that may have correlation to our target.
 We found a number of extreme outliers, suggesting some complaints have taken over 10 years to be inspected!
 Interestingly, __our target follows the gamma distribution,__ since it's related to "time until an event".
 We immediately considered using a GLM model.
 Unfortunately, due to a number of technical issues with the `statsmodels` package, we were unable to reach a satisfactory result.
 We then attempted a number of regression models, the best of which was a random forest, however it still performed poorly, considering the baseline.
 Lastly, we attempted to use time-series models, which also proved to be underfit.

-__In the end, we were unable to find a satisfactory predictive model, though we may be able to gleem some information from interpretating our best model, a random forest.__
+__In the end, we were unable to find a satisfactory predictive model, though we may be able to glean some information from interpretating our best model, a random forest.__

 ## Data